 An interfaith reflection and prayer room is available in the library, and an interfaith task force comprised of students, faculty and staff helps to coordinate and promote activities that foster understanding, respect, and fellowship for people of diverse faiths and spiritual backgrounds.

-More information is available for all the ministries and other activities on the campus ministry web page http://www5.wittenberg.edu/administration/chapel.html.
+More information is available for all the ministries and other activities on the campus ministry web page /administration/chapel.html.
 Student involvement in the planning of all activities is welcomed and encouraged.

 This office supervises scheduling of and registration for classes, issues grade reports, qualifies candidates for graduation, maintains complete academic records, and issues official transcripts.
 All requests for transcripts of credits should be directed to the Registrar’s Office.
 A transcript of credits is an authentic copy of the student’s academic record.
 No partial transcripts are issued.
 Transcripts are released only on written request of the individual concerned.
-This order must be placed in person or by mail to the Registrar’s Office.
+This order must be placed in person or by mail to the Registrar’s Office or in My Witt.
 No phone orders can be accepted.
-Transcripts cost $6 per copy.

 Information including literature describing various foreign study programs during the academic year and applications may be obtained from the Director of International Education.
 Information on financial aid for study abroad can be obtained from the Director of Financial Aid and Scholarships

 To receive credit for study abroad, a student must have an interview with the Director of International Education, must have a minimum cumulative GPA of 2.5, and must have completed four academic semesters at Wittenberg (or the equivalent).
 A student must apply to programs through the Director's Office.
 Additional criteria for study abroad is available from the Office of International Education.
 Credit earned for at least 16 of the last 32 semester hours taken for a degree must be earned on campus.
 Grades for student abroad are shown in the student academic records but are not calculated into the grade-point average.
-Information on Wittenberg run summer and semester programs is also available from the Office of International Education.
+Information on Wittenberg run summer programs, Witt in Wittenberg semester program and Wittenberg run-faculty semester programs are available from the Office of International Education.

 Assistance in writing and math is available through the Math and Writing Centers.
 Tutors for other academic areas are also available.
 Assistance with oral presentation is available through the Oral Communication Center.
 Contact either the Department Chairs of the Academic Services Office.